Property taxes are generated based on the value of properties. Property assessment is the process of determining a fair value for your property.

 Revaluation

-2021 was a revaluation year.
-You received your new assessment notice by mail in January 2021 which reflected the new assessed value of your property as of January 1, 2019.
+2025 is a revaluation year.
+You received your new assessment notice by mail on January 23, 2025 which reflected the new assessed value of your property as of January 1, 2023.

 - permit changes to your property for upgrades, additions, demolition, etc.; or